-Myanmar/Burma is the country with the highest risk of humanitarian crises in Southeast Asia and ranks 12th worldwide (InfoRM).
-More than 237 000 people currently live in internally displaced persons (IDPs) camps, with limited access to basic services.
+Myanmar is the country with the highest risk of humanitarian crises in Southeast Asia and ranks 12th worldwide (InfoRM).
+More than 237 000 people currently live in camps for internally displaced people with limited access to basic services.
 Restricted humanitarian access to several areas hampers the ability of international aid organisations to provide crucial assistance to people in need.
 Recurrent natural hazards also increase the vulnerability of residents in disaster-prone areas.

-Occasional flare-ups of violence, involving fighting between ethnic groups and the army, and their subsequent tensions have marred different parts of Myanmar for more than half a century.
-The United Nations estimates that more than 800 000 people in the country are currently in need of humanitarian assistance, including those displaced in the conflict-torn states of Rakhine, Kachin and Shan.
-New violence in northern Rakhine, which started on 25 August 2017, has so far forced more than 700 000 people from the minority Rohingya Muslim community to flee across the border into Bangladesh.
-Some 150 000 – 170 000 stateless Rohingya are left in northern Rakhine deprived of basic rights, including freedom of movement.
+The United Nations estimates that more than 860 000 people in the country are currently in need of humanitarian assistance, including those displaced in the conflict-torn states of Rakhine, Kachin and Shan.
+Violence in northern Rakhine, which started on 25 August 2017, has so far forced more than 700 000 people from the minority Rohingya Muslim community to flee across the border into Bangladesh.
+Between 200 000 and 240 000 stateless Rohingya are left in northern Rakhine.
+They remain deprived of basic rights, including freedom of movement.

 The EU also provides humanitarian aid to those affected or displaced by conflict in Kachin and northern Shan States.
 In addition to providing food, health and shelter support to populations living in IDP camps, the EU has also contributed to mine-awareness projects and to the rehabilitation needs of victims of anti-personnel mines, as well as supporting the Myanmar Indigenous Network for Education.

 The EU has also responded to a number of natural disasters in Myanmar over the past two decades.
-Most recently, in late May 2017, when Cyclone Mora wreaked havoc across several areas along the country’s western coast, with Rakhine State being the hardest hit, the EU immediately allocated €500 000 to provide emergency relief assistance to the affected communities.
+In late May 2017, when cyclone Mora wreaked havoc across several areas along the country’s western coast, with Rakhine State being the hardest hit, the EU immediately allocated €500 000 to provide emergency relief assistance to the affected communities.